flying-lama/sentinel/README.md

 - 🔄 Automatic DNS failover for Docker Swarm and Kubernetes clusters
 - 🔍 Real-time monitoring of leader changes
-- 🌐 DNS record updates via INWX API
+- 🌐 DNS record updates
 - 🔒 Secure and lightweight (built on scratch container)
 - 🚀 Easy to deploy and configure